Featured Testimonial About Creighton University

 About 220,000 square feet.

 The new facility will go in the area currently occupied by the Military Science Building and the Center for Health Policy and Ethics.
-The solar panels now in the adjacent parking lot will be replaced with new panels on the roof of the CL Werner Center.
+The solar panels now in the adjacent parking lot will be replaced with new panels on the roof of the CL and Rachel Werner Center.

 West of the highway, the University will sell the property occupied by the Cardiac Center, the Boyne Building and the Bio-Information Center.
-The students and faculty using those buildings will soon have a home in the CL Werner Center and Criss Complex.
+The students and faculty using those buildings will soon have a home in the CL and Rachel Werner Center and Criss Complex.

 The elimination of square footage is expected to save Creighton more than $700,000 per year.
 But the cost savings is a secondary result, says Derek Scott, associate vice president for Facilities Management.